 Paired with the right plugins, WooCommerce is the perfect solution for selling bespoke mix and match products and taking customized orders.
 Once you have everything set up, customers will be able to create personalized orders.
 They can view items in a user-friendly, catalogue-like list, choose options and tick the items they’d like to add to their order, and place their customized order.
 All from a one-page WooCommerce order form.

 In this article, we’ll cover everything you need to know about WooCommerce mix and match products.
-You’ll discover how people use them, and how your online shop can benefit from letting customers personalize their orders.
-We’ll also step through a quick tutorial to help you create your own WooCommerce mix and match online store.
+You'll discover how people use them, and how your online shop can benefit from letting customers personalize their orders.
+We’ll also step through a quick tutorial to help you create your own WooCommerce mix and match online store using the WooCommerce Product Table plugin.

 Let’s get started!